nbarretoMindera/Decoy/README.md

   }
   ```
 * Now, run the test again.
-* As the test progresses, each call to the network through your mocked `URLSession` will now be captured.
+* As the test progresses, each call to the network through your mocked `URLSession` or interceptor will now be captured.
 * When the test completes, these are written to a `__Decoys__` directory in your UI tests target.
 * They will be automatically titled with the name of the individual test case you were running, plus `.json`.